Guidance under regulation 20 of the Health Protection (Coronavirus Restrictions) (No.3) (Wales) Regulations 2020.

 - Websites maintained by the managers of the premises should carry specific information on wearing face coverings as part of the conditions of entering, and may provide links to other useful websites – for example, showing how to make a face covering and this guidance on how to wear a face covering properly

-- Notices advising passengers of their legal obligation to wear face coverings should be displayed in a prominent place (in both Welsh and English, and other community languages as relevant) whenever feasible
+- Notices advising members of the public of their legal obligation to wear face coverings should be displayed in a prominent place (in both Welsh and English, and other community languages as relevant) whenever feasible (and this is mandatory for transport operators)

 - Information may be given orally, or in written form.
 Managers should consider the most efficient way of ensuring that all customers are made aware of the requirement in the circumstances of the particular location